In most cases buying a versatile grill means you’re going to be giving up something.

 - When treated properly, ceramic kamados will last a very, very long time.
 So think hard about the model you purchase, as it might even be passed on to your kids.
 Make it a good one!

 - The top-notch insulation of these units means that they are easy to start even in inclement weather.
-If you live in a cold climate, and want to smoke through the winter, Kamados are a great option.
+If you live in a cold climate and want to smoke through the winter, Kamados are a great option as they provide excellent heat retention and even cooking temperature.

 - Kamado grills are very efficient.
 You will find that you will chew through a relatively small amount of charcoal for the length of time you can smoke.